shmcminn/digitalframeworks-spring19/README.md

 * Digging into the data

 **Class 6: Storytelling and the design process and final project pitches** (date tk)
+* Case study: The CBC Missing and Murdered Indigenous Women Project
+* Pitch session!
+Do a two-minute pitch of your final project.

 **Class 7: Data visualization** (date tk)
+* Bad charts
+* Making better charts on deadline

 **Class 8: Cryptography, security, hacking and data breaches** (date tk)
+* What are cryptography and encryption?
+* Personal security
+* Reporting on hacking and data breaches

 **Class 9: While I've got you here...** (date tk)
-A potpourri of things I wish reporters knew!
+A potpourri of things I wish reporters knew, including but not limited to:
+* The guts of the Internet (and how this helps you as a reporter or researcher)
+* Voting and elections data
+* tktk

 **Class 10: Project presentations, jobs** (date tk) We'll all hear about your final project!